-- a) "Illinois venture capital firm" means an entity that: - 1. has a majority of its employees in Illinois or that has at least one managing partner or principal domiciled in Illinois, and that provides equity financing for starting up or expanding a company, or related purposes such as financing for seed capital, research and development, introduction of a product or process into the marketplace, or similar needs requiring risk capital.
-This includes, but is not limited to, investment funds or fund managers classified as venture capital, mezzanine, buyout, or growth; or - 2. that has a "track record" of identifying, evaluating, and investing in Illinois companies and that provides equity financing for starting up or expanding a company, or related purposes such as financing for seed capital, research and development, introduction of a product or process into the marketplace, or similar needs requiring risk capital. - b) "Track record" means having made, on average, at least one (1) investment in an Illinois company in each of its funds if the Illinois venture capital firm has multiple funds, or at least two (2) investments in Illinois companies if the Illinois venture capital firm has only one fund.
-The Treasurer's Office is authorized to invest up to 15% of ILGIF assets in venture capital firms headquartered outside of Illinois, but with a "track record" of investing in Illinois companies. - c) "Venture capital" means equity financing that is provided for starting up, expanding, or relocating a company, or related purposes such as financing for seed capital, research and development, introduction of a product or process into the marketplace, or similar needs requiring risk capital.
-This includes, but is not limited to, financing classified as venture capital, mezzanine, buyout, or growth. - d) "Technology businesses" means a company that has as its principal function the providing of services including computer, information transfer, communication, distribution, processing, administrative, laboratory, experimental, developmental, technical, or testing services; manufacture of goods or materials; the processing of goods or materials by physical or chemical change; computer related activities; robotics, biological or pharmaceutical, industrial activities; or technology-oriented or emerging industrial activity.
+- a) "Illinois venture capital firm" means an entity that: - 1. has a majority of its employees in Illinois or that has at least one managing partner or principal domiciled in Illinois, and that provides equity financing for starting up or expanding a company, or related purposes such as financing for seed capital, research and development, introduction of a product or process into the marketplace, or similar needs requiring risk capital; or - 2. that has a "track record" of identifying, evaluating, and investing in Illinois companies and that provides equity financing for starting up or expanding a company, or related purposes such as financing for seed capital, research and development, introduction of a product or process into the marketplace, or similar needs requiring risk capital. - b) "Track record" means having made, on average, at least one (1) investment in an Illinois company in each of its funds if the Illinois venture capital firm has multiple funds, or at least two (2) investments in Illinois companies if the Illinois venture capital firm has only one fund.
+The Treasurer's Office is authorized to invest up to 15% of ILGIF assets in venture capital firms headquartered outside of Illinois, but with a "track record" of investing in Illinois companies. - c) "Venture capital" means equity or debt financing that is provided for starting up, expanding, or relocating a company, or related purposes such as financing for seed capital, research and development, introduction of a product or process into the marketplace, or similar needs requiring risk capital.
+This includes, but is not limited to, financing classified as venture capital, mezzanine, buyout, or growth. - d) "Co-Investment" means an indirect investment made through an investment vehicle specifically organized to act on direct investment opportunities in an identified for-profit, Illinois company that is operating as a technology business in which one or more funds sponsored by Illinois venture capital firms have already invested, or are investing alongside such investment vehicle, on the same terms as such investment vehicle(s).
+Co-investments are limited to investments in Illinois companies for the purpose of enhancing the overall objectives of this Act.

-- e) "Illinois companies" are companies that are headquartered or that otherwise have a significant presence in the State of Illinois at the time of initial or follow-on investment. - f) "Significant presence" means at least one (1) physical office and one (1) full-time employee within the geographic borders of Illinois.
+- e) "Technology businesses" means a company that has as its principal function the providing of services including computer, information transfer, communication, distribution, processing, administrative, laboratory, experimental, developmental, technical, or testing services; manufacture of goods or materials; the processing of goods or materials by physical or chemical change; computer related activities; robotics, biological or pharmaceutical, industrial activities; or technology-oriented or emerging industrial activity. - f) "Illinois companies" are companies that are headquartered or that otherwise have a significant presence in the State of Illinois at the time of initial or follow-on investment. - g) "Significant presence" means at least one (1) physical office and one (1) full-time employee within the geographic borders of Illinois.
 A "physical office" may include a professional workplace, a co-working location, or a home office.

-4.0 INVESTMENT OBJECTIVES
+4.0 Investment Objectives

 ILGIF has three primary objectives: (i) investment performance; (ii) developing technology-enabled companies in Illinois; and (iii) fostering a more diverse and inclusive manager and entrepreneurial community in Illinois.
-The Treasurer's Office also maintains a number of underlying objectives for the investment of monies from ILGIF in accordance with the Act, including the following:
+The Treasurer also maintains a number of underlying objectives for the investment of monies from ILGIF in accordance with the Act, including the following:

 a) Performance - ILGIF will endeavor to make investments in Illinois venture capital firms in order to attract, assist, and retain quality technology-enabled businesses in Illinois.
-It is expected that the returns generated by ILGIF will be sufficient to compensate the Treasurer's Office for the long-term and illiquid commitments associated with these investments.
+It is expected that the returns generated by ILGIF will be sufficient to compensate the Treasurer for the long-term and illiquid commitments associated with these investments.